 Round II Proposals

 Prospective Purchasers will be notified in writing under separate cover of their selection to submit Round II Proposals and procedures for such Round II Proposals.
-Round II Proposals must be accompanied by a markup of key transaction documents and a binding confirmation that the Prospective Purchaser is prepared toexecute promptly such transaction documents in the forms submitted.
-To be considered, Round II Proposals will not be subject to any additional due diligence, will not be subject to any financing contingencies or other material conditions (other than regulatory approvals required for closing), and will be required to have all necessary board and other corporate or similar approvals prior to submission.
+Round II Proposals must be accompanied by a markup of key transaction documents and a binding confirmation that the Prospective Purchaser is prepared to promptly execute such transaction documents in the forms submitted.
+To be considered, Round II Proposals will not be subject to any additional due diligence, must not be subject to any financing contingencies or other material conditions (other than receipt of the regulatory approvals required for closing), and must be required to have all necessary board and other corporate or similar approvals prior to submission.

 Any Prospective Purchaser is responsible for all costs incurred in connection with its due diligence, bid preparation and proposal, including fees and disbursements of its own counsel and advisors.